MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-network-topology.md

 ### Connector placement

-application proxy chooses the location of instances for you, based on your tenant location.
+Application proxy chooses the location of instances for you, based on your tenant location.
 However, you get to decide where to install the connector, giving you the power to define the latency characteristics of your network traffic.

 When setting up the application proxy service, ask the following questions: